Concordance homomorphisms from knot Floer homology

 where $\gr(a)$ is the grading in the algebra and $\gr(\x)$ and $\gr(\y)$ denote gradings in the module.

 Let $Y_L$ be a torus-bordered three-manifold, and assume again the $Y_L$ is a homology knot complement.
-Then, there is an element $q$ with the property that the type $A$ invariant $\CFAa(Y_L)$ is graded by the coset space $\langle q\rangle \backslash G$.
+According to~\cite[Chapter~7]{InvPair}, there is a right $\Ainfty$ module associated to $Y_L$, the {\em type $A$ invariant of $Y_L$}, denoted $\CFDa(Y_L)$.
+Moreover, there is an element $q$ with the property that the type $A$ invariant $\CFAa(Y_L)$ is graded by the right coset space $\langle q\rangle \backslash G$.